Purchases made through my links help support this website, at no additional cost to you. Details.

 - Adding acrylic paints to the white gesso

-In addition to colored gessos, some companies make a “hard gesso” that goes on thick and can be sanded to a smooth finish.
-Although this product would be too heavy for use on regular journal pages, it could be useful on a heavy journal cover or other rigid support.
+- In addition to colored gessos, some companies make a “hard gesso.”
+It goes on thick and can be sanded to a smooth finish.
+It would be too heavy for use on regular journal pages, but it could be useful on a heavy journal cover or other rigid support.

-Gesso powder will mix into acrylic (and other) gessos to make them heavier, thicker, textured, and so on.
+- Gesso powder will mix into acrylic (and other) gessos to make them heavier, thicker, textured, and so on.
+This isn’t easy to find, so I can’t recommend it.
+Not for art journaling, anyway.

 - Gesso is the primer.
+That is, it’s the first layer in some art.
 It helps paint stick to any surface, including paper, cloth or board.

-- Gesso prevents paint from soaking into your journal page.
+- Gesso prevents paint from soaking into your art journaling pages.

 - Gesso strengthens paper so that you can apply layers of collage and heavier embellishments.